Who was that?!? Unheralded ballers who mattered in Week 2

 Two athletic interceptions in 24-17 loss to Bears

 Why it matters: Shaquem Griffin is one of the NFL's best stories, and quietly his older brother is making a name for himself, too.
-Shaquill made two of the best interceptions we've seen so far this season to keep Seattle within striking distance early, and in doing so he became the first Seahawks player since Richard Sherman in 2013 with two interceptions in the first half.
+Shaquill made two of the best interceptions we've seen so far this season to keep Seattle within striking distance early, and in doing so he became the first Seahawks player since Richard Sherman in 2013 with two first-half interceptions.
 Seattle is undergoing a defensive rebuild, and Shaquill looks like a piece to build around.

 Jesse James, TE, Pittsburgh Steelers